2. Enclosed Theater Rooms Vs. Open TV Spaces

-Creating an extra bedroom for the in-laws in the basement is all well and good.
-But for families where in-laws visit often, you might want to go bigger.
-One of the hottest basement design trends for 2018 involves creating full guest suites.
+Creating an extra space for guests is a popular basement design choice.
+One of the hottest basement design trends for 2019 involves creating full guest suites.
 These suites can be for family or friends that come to visit.
 Within the suite, homeowners often have bedrooms, a bathroom, and wet bar.
 Of course, the size and complexity of such a suite will depend on your budget and available basement space.

 A basic suite generally includes the bedroom and a bathroom on-suite.
 Something a bit more generous would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
 If you have a really large basement, you could design a full suite with a living room, kitchenette, multiple bedrooms and state of the art bathroom(s).

-In-law suites are a great idea if your family comes to visit often or for an extended time.
+Guest suites are a great idea if your family comes to visit often or for an extended time.
 This gives everyone a comfortable place to stay with enough room and privacy.
-Or you might possibly have loved ones interested in “aging in place”.
-Why not invite them in and create a new home.
+When it comes to remodeling your basement to have a guest suite, the possibilities are endless.